tayaraClone/tayaraClone/README.md

 # Description
 tayaraClone is a tayara.tn clone for m-amine-aouini legacy project same as green field he refactored it from MERN stack(Mongodb, Express, React, Nodejs) to MEAN stack (Mongodb, Express, Angular, Nodejs)

+# Deployment

+this project is deployed on heroku we choose heroku becouse it's used to extend applications with fully managed service makes it easy for me in aspect of focusing on build the project faster

 [Website Link](https://damp-inlet-36548.herokuapp.com)

 # setup for development